Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Vertex Operator Algebra And Spin Lifts

-The relation (ii) is defined for vertex operators corresponding to homogeneous states and is called the \emph{locality relation}, see Definition \ref{defn:cft} for details.
-We say that the vertex operator $V(\psi,z)$ is local with degree $|\psi|$ with respect to $\mathbf{V}$. \item The operator $w^{L_0}:=e^{L_0\ln w}$ acts locally with respect to $\mathbf{V}$, that is $w^{L_0}V (\psi,z)w^{-L_0}$ is local with parity $|\psi|$ with respect to $\mathbf{V}$. \item $L_0$ is diagonalisable and its spectrum is bounded below.
-The eigenvalues $h_{\psi}$ of eigenstates $\psi$ of $L_0$ are called \emph{conformal weights}. \item The vacuum is the only $\mathfrak{su}(1,1)$ invariant state in the theory, that is the only state annihilated by $L_0$ and $L_{\pm 1}$. \item For all $\psi\in\mathscr{F}$, the vertex operator $V(e^{z^*L_1}z^{*-2L_0}\psi,1/z^*)^{\dagger}$ is local with parity $|\psi|$ with respect to $\mathbf{V}.$ \end{enumerate} \end{defn} \begin{remark} If we only require the existence of a conformal vector and the associated Virasoro algebra in the above definition, it is called a \textit{super-vertex operator algebra} (SVOA).
-So an SCVOA is in particular an SVOA. \end{remark} As will be shown in the proposition below, the conformal weights of an $\mathcal{N}=1$ superconformal vertex operator algebra are elements of $\frac{1}{2}\mathbb{Z}$.
-Note that the locality relation forces the singularities in the OPEs of vertex operators to be integral powers of $(z-w)$.\\\\ In superconformal field theories in Physics, one often encounters OPEs with half-integer power singularities.
+As will be shown in the proposition below, the conformal weights of an $\mathcal{N}=1$ superconformal vertex operator algebra are elements of $\frac{1}{2}\mathbb{Z}$.
+Note that the locality relation forces the singularities in the OPEs of vertex operators to be integral powers of $(z-w)$.\\\\ In superconformal field theories in physics, one often encounters OPEs with half-integer power singularities.
 This clearly violates the locality relation.
 Indeed, the meromorphic function $(z-w)^{-\frac{1}{2}}$ defined on $|z|>|w|$ when analytically continued to $|w|>|z|$ picks up a fourth root of unity and violates the locality relation above which only allows $\pm 1$ factor.
 Such fields are called non-local fields.
-A superconformal field theory is a spin CFT.
-The states in the spin CFT associated to the nonbounding circle are called the \textit{Ramond} (R) sector states while the states associated to the bounding circle are called the \textit{Neveu-Schwartz} (NS) sector states.
+A superconformal field theory is a spin CFT (see Footnote \ref{foot:VOA_CFT_spin}).
+The states in the spin CFT associated to the nonbounding circle\footnote{ Spin structures on a circle are classified by $H^1(S^1,\mathbb{Z}_2)\cong\mathbb{Z}_2$.
+The circle with spin structure corresponding to the trivial class is alled nonbounding circle while the circle with the spin structure corresponding to the nontrivial class is called bounding circle.} are called the \textit{Ramond} (R) sector states while the states associated to the bounding circle are called the \textit{Neveu-Schwartz} (NS) sector states.
 The subspaces of R and NS states in $\mathscr{H}$ is denoted by $\mathscr{H}_{\text{R}}$ and $\mathscr{H}_{\text{NS}}$ respectively.
 The corresponding vertex operators are called the R fields and NS fields respectively.
 Consequently the R fields have square root singularity in their OPE with the superconformal field $T_F$ and the NS fields have integer power singularities in their OPE with the superconformal field $T_F$.
-We will show that the ``beauty and the beast'' module has a subspace which forms an SCVOA while the full space is a non-local superconformal field theory in the sense that it contains non-local fields. \\The vertex operators can be Laurent-expanded as before
+We will show that the ``Beauty and the Beast'' SCFT has a subspace which forms an SCVOA while the full space is a non-local superconformal field theory in the sense that it contains non-local fields. \\The vertex operators can be Laurent-expanded as before